JayPatel3009/prime-flix/README.md

-# Prime Flix
+# PrimeFlix

-Prime Flix is a React application for browsing and discovering movies and TV shows.
+PrimeFlix is a React application for browsing and discovering movies and TV shows.
 It provides users with detailed information about their favorite films and series, including ratings, reviews, and trailers.
 Also allows users to store their search history and displays the top 5 trending movies based on user searches.

+PrimeFlix is primarily built with React but also leverages Tailwind CSS for a sleek and responsive UI and integrates Appwrite web services for backend functionality.

 ## Features